 - Room assigments for written school exams are ready three days prior to the examination date at the latest.
 For examination room assignments, check the course site under the tab "Examination".
 The number of candidates are in brackets.

 - Cheating on examinations.

-- Errors in the question set – If the course coordinator/teacher discovers a mistake in the question set after the exam has started, he/she must contact the Examinations Office.
-The time of the discovery will decide how to handle the mistake.
+- Errors in the question set – If the course coordinator/teacher discovers an error in the question set after the exam has started, he/she must contact the Examinations Office.
+The time of the discovery will decide how to handle the error.
 The Examinations Office and the course coordinator/teacher will consider what message the candidates should get, and ensure that the same information is conveyed to all candidates in every exam room.
 If the course has a digital exam the Examinations Office/IT Support can send a message to the candidates via Inspera if necessary.
 The Examinations Office decides, after consulting with the course coordinator/teacher, whether to extend the examination time.

 After the exam